Tax in the UK: Analysis of a Progressive Consumption Tax

 We will undertake a comprehensive review of how a PCT could be implemented, how it will interact with other taxes and the welfare system, and how a transition from current income taxes to a PCT could be managed.
 Using a simulation model developed by NIESR we will take the preferred options from the policy review and model these to provide evidence for understanding the distributional consequences of a PCT, particularly the effects on low- to middle-income individuals and households.

 The evaluation is funded by the Standard Life Foundation.
-It began in February 2021 and is due to be completed in Spring/Summer 2022.
+It began in February 2021 and was completed in Summer 2022.